awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 In this step, you create resources for the camera module and the ML inference model\.
 You also affiliate the resources with the Lambda function, which makes it possible for the function to access the resources on the core device\.

 First, create two local device resources for the camera: one for shared memory and one for the device interface\.
-For more information about local resource access, see [Access Local Resources with Lambda Functions](access-local-resources.md)\.
+For more information about local resource access, see [Access Local Resources with Lambda Functions and Connectors](access-local-resources.md)\.

 1. On the group configuration page, choose **Resources**\.
 ![\[The group configuration page with Resources highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-resources.png)